West Ham Corporation Tramways

 West Ham Corporation Tramways inspector

-An inspector (right) poses for the camera with what is evidently a brand new 1-50 series tramcar — photo undated, but probably taken in 1904.
-The inspector is wearing a very elaborate jacket, which probably carries embroidered Inspector badges on the upright collars.
+An inspector (right) poses for the camera with what is evidently a brand new 1-50 series tramcar — photo undated, but very probably taken in 1904.
+The inspector is wearing a very elaborate jacket, which probably carries embroidered 'Inspector' badges on the stand-up collars.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Colin Withey.

 West Ham Corporation Tramways inspectors

-A group of tramway staff captured at a tram stop alongside which is Tramcar No 90 (on Service 10 - Inner Circle) — photo undated, but probably taken in the late 1920s.
-The figure in the centre, as well the individual second from left, both of whom appear to be wearing gabardine-style overcoats, are more than likely inspectors.
+A group of tramway staff captured at a tram stop, alongside which is Tramcar No 90 (on Service 10 - Inner Circle) — photo undated, but probably taken in the late 1920s.
+The figure in the centre, as well the individual second from left, both of whom appear to be wearing gabardine-style overcoats, are more than likely inspectors or regulators.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Colin Withey.